Pipedrive vs Keap: Features, Pricing and Differences (2026)

 Pipedrive's pricing model is structured somewhat differently, as it comes in different plans:

-• Enterprise (€99/user/month annually): The top tier offers unlimited access to all features, enhanced security, unlimited reporting and customization options, and maximum automation capabilities.
+• Ultimate (€79/user/month annually): The top tier offers fortified account security with rules and alerts, phone and email data enrichment, maximized usage limits, and sandbox testing account.
 It's built for large organizations requiring complete flexibility and control.

 👉 Read more: Pipedrive's pricing guide